-The existing structures would be difficult and inordinately expensive to reproduce.
+The subject structure would be not difficult and inordinately expensive to reproduce.

 c.
 The Building, Structure, Improvement, or Site is one of the last remaining examples of its kind in the neighborhood, the country, or the region, or is a distinctive example of an architectural or design style which contributes to the character of the district.